gosub-com/Zurfur/README.md

 names must be unique across an entire project.
 If there are any top level module name clashes, the project will fail to build.
 In the future, there may be syntax or project settings to resolve that.

-## Async

-Golang's concept of async is awesome.
-Everything should be async by default, but look as if it were sync.

-The problem with this approach is that WebAssembly doesn't support the same kind of stack switching used by Golang.
-It would be difficult to optimize function calls through a delegate that may or may not be async.
-One of the goals of Zurfur is that it be as fast and efficient as C, so this is too high a price to pay.

-For the time being, async is built into the type system but it looks and acts as if it were sync.
-Calling an async function from async code blocks without using the `await` keyword:

-    afun MySlowIoFunctionAsync(server str) str
-        // In C# `await` would be needed before both function calls
-        @a = MakeXhrCallToServerAsync(server)    // Blocks without await keyword
-        Task.Delay(100);                            // Also blocks without a keyword return a;

-Notice that async functions are defined with the `afun` keyword.

-Async code normally looks and acts as if it were sync.
-But, when we want to start or wait for multiple tasks, we can also use the `astart` and `await` keywords.

-    afun GetStuffFromSeveralServers() str
-        // Start the functions, but do not block
-        @a = astart { MySlowIoFunctionAsync("server1") }
-        @b = astart { MySlowIoFunctionAsync("server2") }
-        @c = astart { MySlowIoFunctionAsync("server3") }

-        // The timeout cancels the task after 10 seconds, but we'll hand
-        // the task to the user who may push a button to cancel early
-        // TBD: Timeouts and cancellation are still TBD
-        @timeout = astart Task.Delay(10000);
-        GiveThisTaskToAUserWhoCancelTheOperationEarly(timeout)

-        // Collect the results in the order they complete order
-        @sum = new list<str>()
-        await a, b, c, timeout
-            case a.HasResult: sum += a.Result
-            case b.HasResult: sum += b.Result
-            case c.HasResult: sum += c.Result
-            case a.HasException: sum += "a failed"   // It threw an exception but swallow it and continue case b.HasException: sum += "b failed"   // Cancel remaining tasks and exit immediately case timeout.HasResult: break            // 10 seconds has passed, cancel automatically case timeout.HasException: break         // The user has canceled the operation early
-            // TBD: break cancels all remaining tasks
-            // TBD: If `c` throws, all remaining tasks are canceled.

-        // TBD: The only way to get out of an `await` is when all of the awaited
-        // tasks have completed completed (possibly with an exception)

-        // Not strictly necessary, but TBD good practice?
-        // TBD: Make sure Task functions can use `FinalizeNotify` to clean up timeout.Cancel()

-A sync function cannot implicitly call an async function, but it can start it using the `astart` keyword, like this: `fun MySyncFunction() { astart MyAsyncFunction() }`

-#### Async Implementation

-Async will be implemented with an actual stack, not with heap objects.
-This should improve GC performance since each task call won't be required to create a heap allocation.
-Stacks themselves won't be GC objects.
-Instead there will be a reusable list of stack arrays.